This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The tourist town in Southwest Ireland – and for good reason.
+Killarney is the tourist town in Southwest Ireland – and for good reason.
 Killarney is often the starting point for many tourists who plan day trips around the Ring of Kerry.

 Killarney is a terrific base for day trips through the Gap of Dunloe and the Beara Peninsula.
-Add in shopping, dining and lively pubs and it’s very easy to spend your entire vacation in this single area.
+Add in shopping, dining and lively pubs and it’s very easy to spend your entire Irish vacation in this single area.

-3. Lough Gur / Ballyhoura
+3. Lough Gur / Ballyhoura, Limerick

-Lough Gur lies just south of Limerick City.
-In this small area you’ll find Ireland’s largest stone circle, the entrance to faerie land, castle ruins and incredible archeological sites.
-Easily, an entire days’ worth of exploration and discovery.
+Lough Gur lies just south of Limerick City in Limerick County.
+In this small area you’ll find Ireland’s largest stone circle, the entrance to faerie land, castle ruins, and incredible archaeological sites.
+Easily, an entire days’ worth of exploration and discovery for the kids.

 The Ballyhoura Region, of which Lough Gur is a part of, covers much of County Limerick and the northern portion of County Cork.
 A popular area for hikers and mountain bikers, you’ll also find Ireland’s only Donkey Sanctuary, which is fun and free to visit.

 Rambling Houses across the area will teach you Irish Dancing or maybe even how to play the Irish whistle or bodhrán.

 Photos of breathtaking Kylemore Abbey in Connemara inspire many adults to visit Ireland.
 But few realize that the grounds of the Abbey are incredible place for children.
 The paths throughout the grounds feature fun play areas for kids.